 Research on sustainable focus increasingly points to internal skills – self-awareness, monotasking, environment design – as more durable than external restrictions.
 Apps can provide scaffolding.
 But when you rely on a blocker indefinitely, you’re training your brain to depend on something outside itself.
 You’re not building the internal compass that actually changes behavior.

 The shift starts with noticing.
-Not judging, not punishing — just seeing clearly.
+Not judging, not punishing – just seeing clearly.
 When do you drift?
 What triggers it?
 What do you open first?
 Tracking these patterns builds the kind of self-knowledge that makes every other intervention more effective.
+And if you’re already tracking time but still losing focus, the issue is usually what you’re tracking, not how much.

 Gentle Friction at the Right Moment